-- 1. A minimum cumulative G.P.A. of 3.00 for regular admission and 2.50 for conditional admission, at the undergraduate level. - An applicant must hold a bachelor's degree from an accredited college or university. - 3.
+- 1. A minimum cumulative G.P.A. of 3.00 for regular admission and 2.50 for conditional admission, at the undergraduate level. - 2.
+An applicant must hold a bachelor's degree from an accredited college or university. - 3.
 A completed program application. - 4.
 Interview and writing sample. - 5.
-Three letters of recommendation sent directly to the department. - A portfolio documenting compensating strengths such as teaching, professional presentations, community service, professional memberships and/or coaching.
+Three letters of recommendation uploaded during the application process. - A portfolio documenting compensating strengths such as teaching, professional presentations, community service, professional memberships and/or coaching.